 Cookie ID and

-Session ID to recognize visitors and their session.
+Session hash to recognize visitors and their session.
 However, when it comes to recognizing new and returning visitors, it only uses the

 Cookie ID and other information stored in the